 Response intervals

-Figure 3 shows the distribution of the response interval measures in the US relative to the cliff and floor time points with no incubation lag.
+Fig 3 shows the distribution of the response interval measures in the US relative to the cliff and floor time points with no incubation lag.
 For cliff point response intervals, the pattern is highly polarized.
 In some cities with international airports, such as Seattle where the first US COVID-19 cases were found, people still used transit after the first case emerged.
 Meanwhile in other cities, such as most cities in the Midwest with the exception of Chicago, people started avoiding transit trips in advance of confirmed local community spread.
 This may be due to Seattle's precedence in COVID-19 spread in America: the media began to report the severity of this disease and the CDC made the prediction that the community spread is inevitable near the end of February 2020 [39].

-The response interval patterns in Figure 3 suggest that initial declines in public transit usage may have limited the spread of the disease in some communities, for .
-However, the picture is less sanguine after we factor in incubation lag.
+The response interval patterns in Fig 3 suggest that initial declines in public transit usage may have limited the spread of the disease in some communities; 61% of all transit systems have a positive response interval.
+However, the picture is less sanguine after we factor in incubation lag and the ratio of positive response interval decreases to 33%.
 New York City is an illustrative example.
-With lag = 0 day, 5 of 13 systems have positive response intervals, suggesting declines in transit usage in advance of community spread.
-With lag = 5 days, all 13 transit systems have negative response intervals, meaning the virus could have been spreading in the community before any appreciable decline in transit demand.
+With lag = zero days, five of 13 systems have positive response intervals, suggesting declines in transit usage in advance of community spread.
+With lag = five days, all 13 transit systems have negative response intervals, meaning the virus could have been spreading in the community before any appreciable decline in transit demand.
 In contrast, most transit systems in the Midwest such as Missouri, Ohio, Michigan, and Kentucky still have positive response intervals with an incubation lag of five days.
 This is supported by cellphone location data: those Midwest states above had known stay-at-home orders before March 27th and the measured trips are significantly less [40].
-For a more conservative scenario of an incubation lag = 14 days, most transit systems have negative response intervals.
+For a more conservative scenario of an incubation lag = 14 days, most transit systems (93.5%) have negative response intervals.